Troubleshooting - Email notifications from WordPress not sent or marked as spam

 Still not working?

 If you're sure your WP installation is able to mail and the above suggestions don't work out for you, please contact us.
-Using the chat will be the fastest and easiest way to do so.
 We're happy to help you!